The Offset Tree for Learning with Partial Labels: The Offset Tree Reduction

 The proof of the first step is by induction on the nodes in the tree.
 We want to show that the sum of the importance weighted regrets of the nodes in any subtree bounds the regret of the output choice for the subtree.
 The hypothesis trivially holds for one-node trees.

 Consider a node $u$ making an importance weighted decision between choices $a$ and $a'$.
-The expected importance of choice $a$ is given by

-It is important to note that, by construction, only two actions can generate examples for a given internal node.
-Without loss of generality, assume that $a'$ has the larger expected reward.
-The expected importance weighted binary regret $\wreg_u$ of the classifier's decision is either $0$ if it predicts $a'$, or
+Without loss of generality, $a$ has the larger expected reward.
+As shown in the proof of Theorem~\ref{ttwo}, the importance weighted binary regret $\wreg_u$ of the classifier's decision at $u$ is either $0$ if it predicts $a$, or $\E_{\vec{r}\sim D|x} [r_{a} - r_{a'}]$ if it predicts $a'$.